top of page

 Co-ops and Community

-Our ecosystem is comprised of various individuals, cooperative businesses and mutual aid projects working to meet people's needs.
+Our ecosystem is comprised of various individuals, cooperative businesses and mutual aid projects working to meet the needs of our communities.
 Below is a list of some of our cooperators, and where you can find them in New Orleans.

 BanchaLenguas is a worker-owned collective based in New Orleans (also named Bulbancha by the original native peoples of this land and its descendants) that partners with communities to create multilingual spaces through high-quality and responsible in-person and virtual interpretation, translation, consulting and language justice training.